gutow/Algebra_with_Sympy/ReadMe.md

 ## Change Log

-* 0.11.0dev
+* 0.11.0dev (June 5, 2023)
-  * Formatting of `FiniteSets` overridden so that the contents always pretty_print.
+  * Formatting of `FiniteSets` overridden so that the contents always pretty-print.
 This removes the necessity of special flags to get pretty output from `solve`.
+  * Sympy `solve()` now works reliably with equations and outputs pretty-printed solutions.
+  * Added option `algwsym_config.output.solve_to_list = True` which causes
+    `solve()` to return solutions sets as Python lists.
+Using this option prevents pretty-printing of the solutions produced by `solve()`.
   * `algwsym_config.output.show_code` and
     `algwsym_config.output.human_text` now work for all sympy objects, not just `Equation` objects.
 This works